-U.S.-led coalition, pro-Assad forces, clash in east Syria
+U.S.-led coalition, pro-Assad forces clash in east Syria

 Syrian President Bashar al-Assad, who is supported by Russia and by Shi‘ite militias backed by Iran, has said he wants to take back every inch of Syria.

-The pro-government forces were “likely seeking to seize oilfields in Khusham” east of the Euphrates in Deir al-Zor province, said a U.S. official speaking on condition of anonymity.
+The pro-government forces were “likely seeking to seize oilfields in Khusham” east of the Euphrates in Deir al-Zor province, said a U.S. official on condition of anonymity.

 The attack was carried out by 500 troops backed by artillery, tanks, multiple-launch rocket systems and mortars but the coalition and its local allies killed more than 100 of them, the official said.

 Syrian state television reported that the coalition had caused “dozens of dead and wounded” by bombing pro-government forces.
-But a commander in the military alliance supporting Assad disputed the death toll, saying seven pro-government forces were killed and 27 injured.
+But a commander in the military alliance supporting Assad disputed the death toll, saying seven members of the pro-government forces were killed and 27 injured.

+In a letter to the United Nations, Syria’s foreign ministry described the strike as a “war crime” and called for the coalition to be dismantled, Syrian state news agency (SANA) said: “We demand (that the international community) condemn this massacre and hold the coalition responsible for it.”

+The U.S.-led coalition was set up in 2014 to battle Islamic State fighters in both Syria and Iraq, who were largely defeated last year.
+Some 2,000 U.S. special forces troops remain on the ground in Syria, allied to the Kurdish-led SDF alliance, which holds the largest swathe of territory still outside the control of the government.

+The Syrian civil war, now entering its eighth year, has killed hundreds of thousands of people and driven more than 11 million from their homes, while drawing in regional countries and global powers supporting client factions on the ground.

+For the most part, the U.S.-backed SDF and the government forces backed by Russia and Iran avoided direct confrontation while both were fighting the common Islamic State enemy.
+Moscow and Washington maintain contacts in eastern Syria to prevent unexpected confrontation between forces they support.

-The U.S.-led coalition had alerted Russian officials about the presence of SDF forces in the area far in advance of the thwarted attack, the U.S. official said.
+The U.S.-led coalition had alerted Russian officials about the presence of SDF forces, the U.S. official said.

 “Coalition officials were in regular communication with Russian counterparts before, during and after the thwarted (enemy) attack,” the official said.